Mr Bill Fleming FRACS, FRCS

 Fig.1: My main rooms at Freemasons Day Procedure Centre, East Melbourne

-I was invited to return to London as a consultant surgeon in September 2004, commencing practice in endocrine surgery at the Hammersmith (the largest endocrine surgery unit in the UK) and Cromwell Hospitals.
-I was appointed Honorary Senior Lecturer at Imperial College School of Medicine in 2005, and in the same year was awarded the Fellowship of the Royal College of Surgeons in England.
+I returned to London as a consultant surgeon in 2004, commencing practice in endocrine surgery at the Hammersmith (the largest endocrine surgery unit in the UK) and Cromwell Hospitals.
+I was appointed Honorary Senior Lecturer at Imperial College School of Medicine, and in the same year was awarded the Fellowship of the Royal College of Surgeons in England.
 After 4 years in the UK I returned to Melbourne to continue practice in endocrine and general surgery.
-I was appointed Head of the Endocrine Surgery Unit at Western Health in Footscray in 2011.
-I was a member of the Court of Examiners for the FRACS from 2010-2019, finishing as the Deputy Senior Examiner.

 Surgical Approach